QuChunhe/study/Math_Statistics.md

 the results.

-someone has defined the problem to be examined (Step 1), developed a plan for collecting data to address the problem (Step 2), and summarized the data and prepared the data for analysis (Step 3).
+Someone has defined the problem to be examined (Step 1), developed a plan for collecting data to address the problem (Step 2), and summarized the data and prepared the data for analysis (Step 3).
 Then following the analysis of the data, the results of the analysis must be interpreted and communicated either verbally or in written form